2507612boss-byte/eduard-pil-biography-/README.en.md

 </a>

 <h2>Contents and References of Books on Economics</h2>

-📌 Note:
-<h4>The book contents are presented in PDF files.
+📌 *Hint:* <h4>The book contents are presented in PDF files.
 To download, select and click on the small icon of the desired volume below, then scroll to the end for reading.</h4>

 <div style="display: flex; flex-direction: column; gap: 20px; align-items: center;">
 Contents and References of the book "Theoretical and Statistical Trajectories of Economic and Population Development Across Countries and Their Projection":